 If it’s your first time hopping in a sauna, it is important to note that your body might not be acquainted with infrared heat yet.

-For starters, we recommend beginning with five to ten-minute sauna sessions twice a week – this allows your body to habituate itself to the effects of infrared saunas and see if it’s safe for you.
+For starters, we recommend beginning with 15 to 20-minute sauna sessions twice a week – this allows your body to habituate itself to the effects of infrared saunas and see if it’s safe for you.

-As your body adapts to the infrared sauna, you can kick it up a notch by undergoing 10-20 minute sessions for up to three to four times a week.
+As your body adapts to the infrared sauna, you can kick it up a notch by undergoing 30 to 45 minute sessions for up to three to four times a week.

 Sweat time